Applicability

 Note

-Tortoise ORM provides a simple yet powerful API for database operations, and supports multiple backends including MySQL, PostgreSQL, and SQLite.
+Tortoise ORM is an asynchronous ORM library that provides a simple and powerful API to simplify database operations.
+It supports multiple database backends, including MySQL, PostgreSQL, and SQLite.

 Create a file named